-Additionally, Margerin created 'Albert et Mauricette' for the weekly supplement of Matin de Paris, and two years later, 'Skoup et Max Flash', the comic adventures of two journalists, for Zoulou.
-Margerin also got illustration assignments from magazines like Nitro, Moto-Revue, Je Bouquine, Phosphore, Okapi, Astrapi and Playboy.
+Additionally, Margerin created 'Albert et Mauricette' for the weekly supplement of Matin de Paris in 1982, and two years later, 'Skoup et Max Flash', the comic adventures of two journalists, created in cooperation with Phil Casoar for Zoulou.
+Margerin also worked as an illustrator for magazines like Nitro, Moto-Revue, Je Bouquine, Phosphore, Okapi, Astrapi and Playboy.

 In 1989, he worked on an animation series about the adventures of Manu, which was broadcasted on TV in 1990.
-Together with Alteau, he adapts Manu to comics for Les Humanoïdes Associés.
+Together with Alteau, he has also adapted Manu to comics for Les Humanoïdes Associés.

 Besides his work as a comics author, Margerin was employed as chief of the collective albums published by Les Humanoïdes, grouped under the collection name 'Frank Margerin Presente...'.
 Other work by Margerin include 'Momo le Coursier' in L'Écho des Savanes, and independent albums like 'Un Enfoiré et Quelques Connards' (Ed.
 Crapule), 'Y a Plus de Jeunesse' (Ed.
 Albin Michel) and 'Le Guide du Surf' and 'Le Guide de la Plage' (Ed.
 La Sirène).
 In 2012 he launched a new series in Fluide Glacial with Marc Cuadrado, called 'Je veux une Harley'.